amock412/january_project/index.md

 This January Project was centered around exploring data from Wellesley College.
 I was interested in exploring course data and faculty data at Welelsley college.
 Having discovered a list of current faculty members I thought it would be interesting to gather mroe information on the faculty body as a whole.

 ## Data
-The data was scraped from the faculty roster <a href="https://www.wellesley.edu/provost/facultyroster">faculty roster</a>) with the help of Selenium and later cleaned in Python.
+The data was scraped from the <a href="https://www.wellesley.edu/provost/facultyroster">faculty roster</a> with the help of Selenium and later cleaned in Python.

 # Findings